 1. Get the best quality ring for your money.

 Finding the ring is the first, most obvious step in planning any proposal.
 Don’t just buy the biggest, most expensive ring you can find, try to understand your partner’s taste.
 Diamonds are the traditional stone for an engagement ring, though they can be pricey.
 If you haven’t already, consider looking into lab created engagement rings.
 Lab-created diamonds are real, authentic diamonds created by imitating the same process a mined diamond undergoes, but in a lab and over a much shorter period of time.
 Not only are they just as high-quality, but lab-created rings also cost an estimated 40 to 60% less than a mined diamond, so you can expect to have a lot more options if you’re on a budget.

 2. Keep your purchase secret.

 If you live together, it can be difficult to purchase a ring without being caught by your significant other.
 Using a service like Ship Anon can help you keep your purchases secret by allowing you to pick them up at an in-store location instead of shipping them directly to your home.
 Not only will this service keep anything you need for your proposal away from prying eyes, but it also protects you from having to give out your address online.
-You can even pick up the ring on the day of your proposal, so there’s no chance that it will be found around the house, in your car, or in your pocket before the big day.
+You can even pick up a ring on the day of your proposal, ensuring there’s no chance of the ring being found around the house, in your car, or in your pocket before the big day.

 3. Don’t tell anyone who might blab.